erdiucar/frontend-starter-pack/README.md

 ## Commands

-### gulp serve
+### Serve

-```sh
-gulp serve
-```

 Gulp helps you to minify css and js files.
 When you type the `gulp serve` in your command line, gulp starts to watch "scss" folder and "main.js" file.
 If you save the project when "serve" command running, Gulp see your changes on the files and minify all of that.

-### gulp build

 ```sh
-gulp build
+gulp serve
 ```

+### Build

 When your production is finished, you can type `gulp build` command.
 It creates the "dist" files in the dist folder (.html files, style.min.css file, app.min.js file, img folder, font folder and libraries).

+```sh
+gulp build
+```

 ## ESLint and Prettier configuration settings